What is Animal Assisted Interventions?

-What is Animal Assisted Therapy and how is it different from Animal Assisted Activities?
+What are Animal Assisted Interventions and how is it different from Animal Assisted Activities?

-Animal Assisted Therapy (AAT) is the use of animals as a therapeutic tool to assist a person in restoring balance to their life.
+Animal Assisted Interventions (AAI) is the use of animals as a therapeutic tool to assist a person in restoring balance to their life.

-While Animal Assisted Activities (AAA) such as informal visits to a skilled nursing facility have recreational value, they are not to be confused with AAT.
-AAT is a goal directed, documented process to achieve a specific outcome for a client who is suffering from a physical, cognitive, or emotional disability in their life.
+While Animal Assisted Activities (AAA) such as informal visits to a skilled nursing facility have recreational value, they are not to be confused with AAI.
+AAI is a goal directed, documented process to achieve a specific outcome for a client who is suffering from a physical, cognitive, or emotional disability in their life.

 1. Increase of physical strength, balance, and flexibility through therapeutic riding for a child with Cerebral Palsy.